 There are many different ways to use your oils.
 For your yoga practice, you’ll want to either dilute the oils with water and create a mist or dilute them with a carrier oil (such as olive oil or coconut oil) and massage the oil into your skin.
 Massaging the feet as part of your yoga can be incredibly powerful, especially with these grounding oils.
 Here are a few essential oil blends I love to use in rollerballs.

 Hematite is a highly protective stone.
 It helps to open your root chakra, eliminate negative energy, and create a more balanced and centered mind.

 Smoky quartz is a good choice for those who find hematite to be too intense or heavy.
 Smoky quartz grounds and stabilizes while balancing the root chakra, but in a much more subtle and uplifting way than hematite.
 Shungite is another powerful stone for balancing the root chakra, helping to bring all your negative energy and toxic thoughts to the surface to release that which does not serve you.

 Jasper brings a strong Earthy energy to your practice, deepening your connection with Mother Earth.
 Prasiolite is another powerful healing stone that helps you ground yourself to the energy of the Earth, remove negative energy, and replace it with positive energy.

 Snowflake obsidian is a grounding and protective stone.
 It brings balance in the midst of chaos and helps remove negative energy as it draws emotions and toxic thought patterns to the surface.
 It is also conducive to entering a deep meditative state.
-For extra grounding, try wearing snowflake obsidian jewelry during your practice like our Shadow Self Snowflake Obsidian Necklace.
-Its moon shape will remind you that just as the moon flows through phases and cycles with ease, so can we.
-Or, customize your own necklace with any of these grounding gems.
+For extra grounding, try wearing snowflake obsidian jewelry during your practice like our point crystal necklaces with any of these grounding gems.

 Roll Out Your Mat